New Year's Day (Tuesday)

 1 August (Saturday)

 Warsaw is decked out in national and city (red-and-yellow) flags commemorating the outbreak of the Uprising in 1944.
 At precisely 17:00 - H-Hour - all the capital's sirens sound.
 Time to contemplate the fact that over 200,000 Poles died (more than the number of Japanese killed by the combined blasts at Hiroshima and Nagasaki) and that 85% of the city was destroyed in the two-month long effort to free the capital from the Nazis, while the Red Army watched on from across the river.

 15 August (Saturday)

 The Assumption of the Blessed Virgin Mary.
 Public holiday.
 Celebrating the bodily lifting into heaven of Jesus Christ's mother (niebowzięcie, as opposed to Jesus's Ascension - niebowstąpienie).
 Always on the same day of the year, no processions.
 Marks the winding down of the summer holiday season.
 The day also marks the 'Miracle on the Vistula' (Cud nad Wisłą) of 1920, when the Polish army under Marshal Piłsudski saved Europe from the Bolshevik hordes sweeping westwards bound for Berlin and Paris.
 Expect military marches and a fly-past in Warsaw.

 The school year runs from the beginning of September to the end of the penultimate week of June.
-The first day (Monday 2 September this year) is marked by formal school ceremonies, pupils dressed in neat white shirts.
+The first day is marked by formal school ceremonies, pupils dressed in neat white shirts.
 Parents of younger children will often ask for the morning off to attend.

 The harvest festival, expect to see garlanded politicians breaking bread with peasants.
 As good a time as any to sell consumer durables to Poland's rural population.